Brentwood, Los Angeles

-Brentwood is a suburban neighborhood in the Westside region of Los Angeles.
+Brentwood is a suburban neighborhood in the Westside region of Los Angeles, California.

 History

 General

 Modern development began after the establishment of the 600 acre Pacific Branch of the National Home for Disabled Soldiers and Sailors in the 1880s.
 A small community sprang up outside that facility's west gate, taking on the name Westgate.
-Annexed by the City of Los Angeles on June 14, 1916, Westgate's 49 mi2 included large parts of what is now the Pacific Palisades and a small portion of today's Bel-Air.
+Annexed by the City of Los Angeles on June 14, 1916, Westgate's 49 mi2 included large parts of what is now Pacific Palisades and a small portion of today's Bel-Air.
 Westgate Avenue is one of the last reminders of that namesake.

-Local traditions include a Maypole erected each year on the lawn of the Archer School for Girls, carrying on that set by the Eastern Star Home previously housed there.
+Local traditions include a Maypole erected each year on the lawn of The Archer School for Girls, carrying on that set by the Eastern Star Home previously housed there.
 This building was the exterior establishing shot for the "Mar Vista Rest Home" that provided a key scene in the 1974 film Chinatown.

 Very High Fire Hazard Severity Zone designation

-The State Cal-Fire Authority officially designated Brentwood, from Mulholland down to Sunset Boulevard a Very High Fire Hazard Severity Zone, due to the long, uninterrupted border of urban-wildlife interface in the hillsides that has resulted in multiple fires over many years, destroying entire neighborhoods and requiring numerous evacuations.
+The State Cal-Fire Authority officially designated Brentwood, from Mulholland down to Sunset Boulevard, a Very High Fire Hazard Severity Zone, due to the long, uninterrupted border of urban-wildlife interface in the hillsides that has resulted in multiple fires over many years, destroying entire neighborhoods and requiring numerous evacuations.
 For this reason, the Brentwood community has been strongly in favor of halting all further development in the hillside and canyon areas.

 On November 6, 1961, a construction crew working in Sherman Oaks in the San Fernando Valley north of Brentwood on the far side of the Santa Monica Mountains noticed smoke and flames in a nearby pile of rubbish.
 Within minutes, Santa Ana winds gusting up to 60 mi/h sent burning brush aloft and over the ridge into Brentwood.

 More than 300 police officers helped evacuate 3,500 residents during the 12-hour fire, and some 2,500 firefighters battled the blaze, pumping water from neighborhood swimming pools to douse flames.
 Pockets of the fire smoldered for several days.
 Even as firefighters battled what was to become a Bel Air disaster, another fire erupted in Santa Ynez Canyon to the west.
 That blaze was contained the next day after consuming nearly 10000 acre and nine structures and burning to within a mile of Bel Air and Brentwood.
-The fires were the fifth-worst conflagration in the nation's history at the time, burning 16090 acre, destroying more than 484 homes and 190 other structures and causing an estimated $30 million in damage.
+The fires were the fifth-worst conflagration in the nation's history at the time, burning 16090 acre, destroying 484 homes and 190 other structures and causing an estimated $30 million in damage.